amfern/conveyor.js/README.md

 ### TODO
 - deal some how with round dependencies - or just leave stack overflow exception.
 - allow user to extract visual representation of dependencies from engine.
-- git doesn't save softlinks???
+- git doesn't save softlinks??? apparently not
 - allow users to register and unregister systems during runtime
 - systems needs initialize function for engine to call upon start - actual it only for static function and their component function is called upon engine initialization.
 - allow to change engine SKIP_TICK and other const variables.